 In addition to the oats which, again, need to be old-fashioned; you’ll need 3 very ripe (but not black) bananas, light brown sugar, cinnamon, nutmeg, ginger, salt, baking powder, vanilla extract, semi-sweet chocolate, and your choice of milk.
 I’m broadening my horizons here on the blog, so I’m making this a vegan breakfast.
 If you’re like my hubby and against all things vegan- feel free to use cow’s milk.
 It will produce the same deliciousness.

 Old-fashioned rolled oats are a must!

 I keep reiterating the fact that you’ll need to use old-fashioned rolled oats- as opposed to quick cooking or instant oats- only because it really does make a difference.
 The old-fashioned oats are literally pressed grains and they are better equipped to handle and overnight soaking, which is what we’re going for.
 The other two are pulsed and ground down, which causes them to become mushy and pasty- so not what we want.

 After you have measured your oats into a large mixing bowl, add a half-teaspoon of baking powder to them.
-This leavening agent is going to give your oatmeal a wee-bit of puff and texture after it’s baked.
+It gives oatmeal a wee-bit of puff and texture.

 Now add the ground cinnamon, ginger, nutmeg, salt, and light brown sugar to the bowl.